 We were on our way to Panama Pacifico a few minutes after 0500, and indeed, it didn’t take long for us to meet the legendary traffic jam.
-At that time, in that direction, all lanes go to the same place, but seems to be of little help.
+At that time all lanes go in the same direction, but seems to be of little help.

 Meaning, all the lanes at that time are in Panama Oeste – Panama City direction, even the ones used for the opposite direction traffic outside of peak hours.

 My friend says that when he has to go to Panama City on a working day at those times, he prefers to go ultra early, arrive there, and sleep in the car until the time he has to do his business.

 Thing is, we finally arrived, fortunately on time.

 We bid our goodbyes, and I proceeded to have my passport checked before departure.
 The officer said:

 -“Andrés Felipe Ramírez… 24 de abril, colombiano, buscado por delitos contra la seguridad pública ¡Casi le pegas!” (-“Andres Felipe Ramirez, April 24th, Colombian, wanted for crimes against public security.
 You almost hit it!).

 He then smiled and left me go.
 My name is not Andrés Felipe.
 I was born in April, but not that day, and I’m not wanted by anyone hihihi.

 Right after that, they announced the flight was delayed by two hours.
 When I was in the waiting room the Airplane was just starting engines in Bogotá, the city where it was caming from.

 Had to wait then.
 They gave us a Chilean empanada for the delay… and didn’t come bad huhu.